Burwood/JLH_Automation/Example_Project/readme.md

 `terraform apply --var-file="<variable file>"` - Terraform will execute the plan.
 Insert `--auto-approve' if you do not want to be prompted for confirmation.

- **NOTE - If you are just using Terraform, delete or comment out everything after the `terraform apply` command.**

 `sleep 60s` - Pause before executing the Ansible playbook.

 `TF_STATE=./terraform/` - Terraform-inventory will parse the Terraform state and parse it so Ansible can read it as an Ansible inventory.